Skip to content

 Write an AnnData object to file with automatic sanitization.

-Wraps scanpy.write but first copies and sanitizes adata so that problematic fields (mixed-type uns["statements"] columns, categorical kmeans_* labels with NA) do not cause serialization errors.
+Wraps scanpy.write but first copies and sanitizes adata so that problematic fields (mixed-type uns["statements"] columns) do not cause serialization errors.

 Parameters: